-How Can You Improve Your Running Speed
+How Can You Increase Your Running Speed?

 If you are just starting out and/ or are fairly deconditioned, your running speed would increase pretty much with any amount of running at any intensity.
-However, as you get fitter and thus faster, your training would need to be more specific to see continued gains (ie, increase in speed).
+However, as you get fitter and thus faster, your training would need to be more specific to see continued gains (ie, an increase in speed).

 Approximately 69% of one’s energy while running goes to supporting one’s body weight.
 The less a runner weighs (within a range), the more efficient they will be and thus the faster they are likely to go.
 You’d just need to look at elite marathon runners to see this in action.
 Therefore, if an athlete is substantially overweight, either from muscle and/ or fat, reducing their weight will help improve their running speed.

 Once you have the aerobic capacity to run at least 30 to 40 minutes non-stop, adding periods of increased intensity into slow runs is recommended.
 The last step to increase running speed is to integrate specific high-intensity workouts such as intervals to continue to stress the body’s cardiovascular system.
+Doing these exercises can certainly be useful during different phases.

 Now, let us look at some factors that play a role in increasing running speed.